contentjet/contentjet.github.io/src/guides/installing-contentjet-with-docker.md

   -d media.example.com
 ```

-Assuming the above command executes successfully the certificates will have been written to our named volume.
-You MUST now stop the temporary server as it's no longer needed.
+Assuming the above command executes successfully the certificates will have been written to our named volume. **You MUST now stop the temporary server**.

 ```
 docker stop temp-server
 ```

 ## Configure NGINX

+Next we will configure NGINX.
+Copy the following text and save it to **/opt/contentjet/nginx.conf** on your server.

 ```
 user              nginx;